alexchueshev/icsme2020/README.md

 ## Expanding the Number of Reviewers in Open-Source Projects by Recommending Appropriate Developers
-Aleksandr Chueshev, Julia Lawall, Reda Bendarou, and Tewfik Ziadi
+Aleksandr Chueshev, Julia Lawall, Reda Bendraou, and Tewfik Ziadi

 The 36th IEEE International Conference on Software Maintenance and Evolution (ICSME'2020), Adelaide, Australia